-- a completed Late Arrival request form https://lcc.lt/academics/late-arrival-request - b. an appeal letter attached to the form.
+- a. a completed Late Arrival request form https://lcc.lt/academics/late-arrival-request - b. an appeal letter attached to the form.
 The Academic Vice President may request additional documentation prior to deciding to grant or deny the appeal.
 The appeal may be granted or the appeal may be denied.
-Students are advised to refrain from confirming employment or travel plans prior to receiving the confirmation for their appeal. - If the appeal is granted, the student may arrive later than the fourth day of the semester and maintain their place in the classes.
-Absences for these late students count as "unexcused absences," in accordance with the attendance policy. - If the appeal is denied, the student is encouraged to change their arrival plans, and begin attending classes on time, otherwise they will be withdrawn from LCC.
-In this case, the student loses their student status, and, in the case of international students, their visa/ TRP will be revoked.
+Students are advised to refrain from confirming employment or travel plans prior to receiving the confirmation for their appeal. - If the appeal is granted, a student may arrive later than the fourth day of the semester and maintain his or her place in the classes.
+Absences for these late students count on their attendance record, in accordance with the attendance policy. - If the appeal is denied, the student is encouraged to change his or her arrival plans and begin attending classes on time.
+Otherwise, he or her will be withdrawn from LCC and will lose student status.
+In the case of international students, visa/ TRP will be revoked.